davidsaas/trustplacev3/STRIPE_IMPLEMENTATION_V2.md

 # Stripe Subscription Implementation Plan (V2)

-This plan outlines the steps required to implement a Stripe subscription paywall in the TrustPlace v3 application, focusing on preventing re-rendering loop issues by centralizing subscription state management and refactoring data fetching logic.
+Thiss plan outlines the steps required to implement a Stripe subscription paywall in the TrustPlace v3 application, focusing on preventing re-rendering loop issues by centralizing subscription state management and refactoring data fetching logic.

 **Core Strategy:**